-Purgatory (for those of you who may be unfamiliar with this term) is, according to the Catholic Church, a place of torment where people go for a time of suffering in order to be prepared for Heaven.
+Purgatory, according to the Catholic Church, is a place of torment where people go for a time of suffering in order to be prepared for Heaven.
 It is an unbiblical teaching that has no basis in Scripture.

 Skeptic: “But why doesn’t God try something like this in order to reform people?”